Spantree/esa-proxy/README.md

 };

 var users = [
     {username: "ringo", roles: ["DRUMMER"]},
     {username: "george", roles: ["GUITAR", "VOCALS"]},
     {username: "john", roles: ["GUITAR", "VOCALS"]},
     {username: "paul", roles: ["BASS", "VOCALS"]}
 ];
 ```

 This setup will only allow users that have "GUITARS" or "DRUMMER" roles to query "freebase" index.
+If a user that does not belong to any of those roles tries to query "freebase", then a 401 will be returned.

+Indices without any roles restrictions will allow any user to query them and only apply the rules for __fields__ and
+__source_fields__.

 ## Contributing